SkymouseStudios/skymse-jekyll/_posts/2018-07-10-10-best-apps-for-business-owners.md

 * design pop-ups and other ways of capturing emails from your website or social media accounts.
 * add tags to subscribers automatically after they've finished a drip campaign.

 What's new in MailChimp 2018?
-Mailchimp is really good about growing their service expanding capabilites.
+Mailchimp is really good about growing their service expanding capabilities.
 You can now create landing pages in MailChimp, organize your contacts with Tags, and connect you Ecommerce store effortlessly.

 Note: If you are doing a lot of cold sales emails, Mailchimp is not for you.
 They are pretty strict about getting your subscribers to sign up for your emails directly.
 You account might be shut down if you upload a bunch of emails without making sure it's a good list of people. _(Might want to specify what makes it "good?")_

 ### Alternates to Mailchimp

 * Active Campaign
-* Campagin Monitor
+* Campaign Monitor
 * Intercom

 ## 4. Track your projects like a pro with Asana